Design and implementation of a performance-based purchasing mechanism at the SVS Service of Panzi General Referral Hospital

 Country and Coverage Area

-• Country: Democratic Republic of Congo (DRC)
+Democratic Republic of Congo – South Kivu Province.

-• Coverage: Eight (08) territories – Kalehe, Kabare, Mwenga, Shabunda, Walungu, Idjwi, Uvira, and Fizi.
+The program covers eight territories: Kalehe, Kabare, Mwenga, Shabunda, Walungu, Idjwi, Uvira, and Fizi.

 Implementation Period

-• Duration: October 16 – November 6, 2017
+From October 16 to November 6, 2017.

 Client